• Home

 You jeopardize the protection provided by your liability insurance if you accept claims from the injured party or pay compensation without the written consent of your insurance company.

 As a rule, liability insurance policies are subject to notice periods of 3 months.
-You should submit the notice of termination to your insurer in writing; notices of termination by e-mail are also generally accepted.

 After a claim and in the event of premium increases, you have the right of special termination.
 The insurer can also assert a special right of termination after a claim.